Updated: September 9, 2021; Original Post: September 7, 2018

 Three stipulations apply in this last scenario.
 The minor must have been the first person to make the call for emergency help, and the minor must have remained at the scene until emergency help arrived.
 The minor must also act in full cooperation with emergency medical workers and law enforcement officers.

+Like this case study, you may have a situation where an exception applies that would permit your minor in consumption case to be dismissed.
 Check with an attorney to know if an exception applies in your child’s case.

 Penalties for a Minor in Possession Conviction in Fort Worth, Texas